-The meaning of the above title came to life for me several months ago while attending a wedding reception.
-A DJ played music and twenty or more mostly young adults were dancing and having fun.
+The meaning of the above title came to life for me a few years ago while attending a wedding reception.
+A DJ played music as twenty or more mostly young adults were dancing and having fun.

 What amazed me about it all was I didn’t care about: what I looked like, how dorky I was, how out of step with the electric slide, or, for a while at least, how much my plantar fascitiis hurt!
 I was immersed in the pure joy of the music and expressing it through my movements.